Step 4: Full View

 Principal Engineer R directed the stormwater design for the BWJ subdivision.
 Post-construction, neighboring properties flooded.
 City C engaged Firm IBM for an independent stormwater review.
 IBM's analysis showed post-development runoff flows exceeded pre-development conditions, in violation of City C's regulatory requirement.
 IBM also identified third-party contributing factors: an undersized driveway culvert belonging to one property owner, and extensive paved areas and a large outbuilding constructed by another property owner.
 R subsequently acknowledged the error and undertook remediation.
 Property owners lodged complaints.
 The flooding constituted actual, material harm to identifiable third parties.

-Should City Engineer J review and approve subdivision plans prepared by Firm BWJ — his former employer — without disclosing his prior employment relationship to City C decision-makers, given that his departure was not recent?
+Should City Engineer J review and approve subdivision plans prepared by Firm BWJ, his former employer, without disclosing his prior employment relationship to City C decision-makers, given that his departure was not recent?

-Disclose Prior Employment Before Reviewing Plans Proactively disclose prior employment relationship with Firm BWJ to City C decision-makers before reviewing subdivision plans, and allow City C to determine whether to assign review to J or an independent reviewer
+O1 Proactively disclose prior employment relationship with Firm BWJ to City C decision-makers before reviewing subdivision plans, and allow City C to determine whether to assign review to J or an independent reviewer

-Warrants II.4.a I.6
+Warrants

-Two competing obligations are in tension: (1) the Objectivity Plan Review obligation — J's duty as City Engineer to conduct rigorous, impartial technical review of submitted plans in his public-sector role; and (2) the Conflict of Interest Recusal obligation — J's duty under Code Section II.4.a to disclose all known or potential conflicts that could appear to influence his judgment, including prior principal-level employment at the firm whose plans he is reviewing.
+Two competing obligations are in tension: (1) the Objectivity Plan Review obligation.
+J's duty as City Engineer to conduct rigorous, impartial technical review of submitted plans in his public-sector role; and (2) the Conflict of Interest Recusal obligation, J's duty under Code Section II.4.a to disclose all known or potential conflicts that could appear to influence his judgment, including prior principal-level employment at the firm whose plans he is reviewing.
 A secondary tension exists between the Former Employer Loyalty Boundary obligation (which recognizes that prior professional and financial ties can create unconscious dispositional bias) and the Temporal Recency Conflict Assessment constraint (which holds that sufficient elapsed time attenuates the conflict to a level where objectivity can be presumed intact).

 Rebuttals

-Uncertainty arises from two directions: First, the Board's 'not recent' finding rests on an unstated temporal assumption — no bright-line threshold is articulated in the NSPE Code or BER precedents, so the rebuttal condition (that elapsed time was long enough to dissolve the conflict) is itself unverifiable without knowing the actual gap.
-Second, even if elapsed time eliminates substantive conflict, the appearance-of-conflict standard under II.4.a is not automatically extinguished by time alone — other variables including depth of prior financial stake, ongoing professional ties, and project magnitude remain relevant.
+Uncertainty arises from two directions: First, the Board's 'not recent' finding rests on an unstated temporal assumption: no bright-line threshold is articulated in the NSPE Code or BER precedents, so the rebuttal condition (that elapsed time was long enough to dissolve the conflict) is itself unverifiable without knowing the actual gap.
+Second, even if elapsed time eliminates substantive conflict, the appearance-of-conflict standard under II.4.a is not automatically extinguished by time alone, other variables including depth of prior financial stake, ongoing professional ties, and project magnitude remain relevant.
 The impossibility of proving the absence of unconscious bias further complicates the objectivity claim.

 Grounds